kata198/indexedredis/README.md

 	 Example: ['Name', 'Model']

+*BINARY_FIELDS* - A list of strings containing the names of fields which will be stored directly as unencoded bytes.
+This is generally faster and more space-efficient than using BASE64\_FIELDS, and should be used for purely binary data.

+	Example: ['picture', 'mp3_data']

-*BASE64_FIELDS* - A lsit of strings containing the names of fields which will be automatically converted to/from base64 for storage.
-This allows you to store binary data, e.x. audio or pictures.
+*BASE64_FIELDS* - A list of strings containing the names of fields which will be automatically converted to/from base64 for storage.
+This is one way to store binary data, e.x. audio or pictures.

 	Example: ['picture', 'mp3_data']